-The wind turbines proposed as part of the Proposed Wind Farm site are expected to have a lifespan of approximately 35 years.
-Following the end of their useful life, the equipment may be replaced with a new technology, subject to planning permission being obtained, or the Proposed Wind Farm may be decommissioned fully.
+PECENED The wind turbines proposed as part of the Proposed Project are expected to have a lifespan of approximately 35 years.
+Following the end of their useful life, the equipment may be replaced with new technology, subject to planning permission being obtained, or the Proposed Project may be decommissioned fully.

-Upon decommissioning of the Proposed Wind Farm, the wind turbines will be disassembled in reverse order to how they were erected.
-The turbines will be disassembled with a similar model of crane that was used for their erection.
+Upon decommissioning of the Proposed Project, the wind turbines will be disassembled in reverse order to how they were erected.
 The turbine will likely be removed from site using the same transport methodology adopted for delivery to site initially.
 The turbine materials will be transferred to a suitable recycling or recovery facility.

-The underground electrical cabling connecting the turbines to the on-site substation will be removed from the cable ducts and any direct buried cables will be cut and left in situ.
+The underground electrical cabling connecting the turbines to the on-site substation will be removed from the cable ducts.
 The cabling will be pulled from the cable ducts using a mechanical winch which will extract the cable and re-roll it on to a cable drum.
 This will be undertaken at the original cable jointing pits which will be excavated using a mechanical excavator and will be fully re-instated once the cables are removed.
 The cable ducting will be left in-situ as it is considered the most environmentally prudent option, avoiding unnecessary excavation and soil disturbance.
 The cable materials will be transferred to a suitable recycling or recovery facility.

-All above ground turbine components would be separated and removed off-site for recycling.
+All above ground turbine components would be separated and removed off-site for recycling, the quantities and types of which are outlined in the Decommissioning Plan (Appendix 4-7).
 Turbine foundations would remain in place underground and would be covered with earth and reseeded as appropriate.
 Leaving the turbine foundations in-situ is considered a more environmentally prudent option, as to remove that volume of reinforced concrete from the ground could result in unnecessary environment emissions such as noise, dust and/or vibration.

-Site roadways could be in use for purposes other than the operation of the Proposed Project by the time the decommissioning of the Proposed Wind Farm site is to be considered, and therefore it may be more appropriate to leave the site roads in situ for future use.
+Site roadways could be in use for purposes other than the operation of the Proposed Project by the time the decommissioning of the Proposed Project site is to be considered, and therefore it may be more appropriate to leave the site roads in situ for future use.
 It is envisaged that the roads will provide a useful means of extracting the commercial forestry crop which exists on the site, and as agricultural roads.

-The Proposed Grid Connection Route and onsite substation will remain in place as it will be under the ownership and control of the ESB Networks and/or EirGrid, and will form a permanent part of the national electricity grid.
-The battery energy storage system will remain in place.
+The underground electrical cabling route and onsite substation will remain in place as it will be under the ownership and control of the ESB and EirGrid.

-A Decommissioning Plan has been prepared (Appendix 4-8) the detail of which will be agreed with the local authority prior to any decommissioning.
+A Decommissioning Plan has been prepared (Appendix 4-7) the detail of which will be agreed with the local authority prior to any decommissioning.
 The Decommissioning Plan will be updated prior to the end of the operational period in line with decommissioning methodologies that may exist at the time and will agree with the competent authority at that time.
 The potential for effects during the decommissioning phase of the Proposed Project has been fully assessed in the EIAR.